mingtaiha/HealthAnalytics/5_documentation/README5.txt

 Here we have the following files broken down into 2 folders (Demo1 and Demo2):

-1) technical_documentation.pdf
-2) user_documentation.pdf
-3) brochure/flyer.pdf
+1) Demo X - Group 8 Brochure.pdf
-4) presentation_slides.pdf -- (acceptable formats: .pdf or .ppt)
+2) Demo X - Group 8 Presentation.pdf -- (acceptable formats: .pdf or .ppt)
-5) individual_contributions.pdf -- (this document should include the project management information, item 12 in Section 4.1 of this webpage)
+3) Demo X - Group 8 Contributions.pdf -- (this document should include the project management information, item 12 in Section 4.1 of this webpage)

-*Note:* Files (1) and (2) are not applicable for demo #1 nor demo#2
+The final report is in the 'Final' folder.